espressobeanies/Archive-Search/README.md

 A limitation to using bash functions can be summarized by the word "variable passthrough".
 C and Python do this better, so the final output will incorporate Python snippets.

-Please note, the script is a work-in-progress.
+Please note, the script is a work-in-progress and has not been vetted for errors yet.